wzf6667/Geekppt-1/README.md

 ### conversion to ppt with codebox enabled

 user firstly use pandoc to convert Markdown file to PowerPoint file.
+Users need to add specific tags for different language codebox, such as adding @code_python before python codebox.
 Then users can use ```Reformat``` button to remove all existing tags(users can also run code without reformating).
 After clicking the reformat button, users can run code by clicking ```evaluation``` button.

 ## Technical Documentation